 Presentation of the Gifts:

-This is the moment in which the bread and wine are brought to the altar, two very simple foods which the priest will offer to God in order that Christ makes himself present in the Eucharist.
+This is the moment in which the bread and wine are brought to the altar, two very simple foods that the priest will offer to God in order that Christ makes himself present in the Eucharist.
 The simplicity of these foods reminds us of the child who brought Jesus his offerings, five loaves and two fish.
 It was everything he had, but this smallness, placed in the hands of Jesus, was converted into abundance and sufficed to feed an immense multitude, there were even leftovers.
 In this way, our simple offerings of bread and wine, placed in the hands of the Lord, will also be converted into the greatest abundance, into the Body and Blood of Christ to feed a great multitude who are hungry for God.
 In every Mass, we are this multitude.
 Together with this bread and wine, we also present ourselves to God.
 We offer him our efforts, sacrifices, joys, and sufferings.
 We offer him our frailty so that he may do great things with us.
 When God converts the bread and wine into the Body and Blood, he also converts us, making us better, more like him.

 Prayer over the Offerings: